aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-content/powerpoint-charts/chart-workbook/_index.md

 ### **Set External Workbook**
-Using the **`IChartData.SetExternalWorkbook`** method, you can assign an external workbook to a chart as its data source.
+Using the **`SetExternalWorkbook`** method, you can assign an external workbook to a chart as its data source.
 This method can also be used to update a path to the external workbook (if the latter has been moved).

 While you cannot edit the data in workbooks stored in remote locations or resources, you can still use such workbooks as an external data source.
 If the relative path for an external workbook is provided, it gets converted to a full path automatically.

-This C# code shows you how to an external workbook:
+This C# code shows you how to set an external workbook:

 ```c#
 // The path to the documents directory.